MicroCheapFx/Repomanager/README.rst

 RepoManager
 ===========

-This module aim to make deployement of various python apps easier
+  This module aim to make deployement of various python apps easierprojects easier.
+It might deploy projects like :

+- pypa/sample
+- django
+- mezzanine
+- flask

+It first creates a git repo on a distant server, then clone it in a local repository path, then populate the project.
+It also build a virtualenv (pew is required) for each project

 Usage
 -----

 ::

   repomanager -sp --sample foo

 Initialize a python sample project repository::